jmce22/pands-project/README.md

 This file will firstly give some background information to the dataset in question.

-I will then outline the steps which I needed to take before I could begin the actual analysis itself: this includes importing the libraries which I will use for the project; giving a description of these libraries.
+I will then outline the steps which I needed to take before I could begin the actual analysis itself: downloading the data-set, adding the correct headings, and including importing the modules, libraries and packages which I used for the project.

-Next I will outline some summary statistics relating to the variables within the dataset, as well as some information about the Dataframe itself.
-The Dataframe is the way the information is stored in pandas: as a two-dimensional structure where each piece of information has a row and column label. \
+Next I will outline some summary statistics relating to the variables within the dataset.
 My script will redirect the summary statistics for each of the four variables on to a text file.

 I will then carry out data visualisation on the Iris dataset, using histograms, scatterplots and some other types of plots.
 My script will save each plot generated from the data as a .png file, and these can be viewed below.